Community Learning Network

 Guadalupe Street Reconstruction, and the Guadalupe District Activities and Improvements

-plus the Louis Montãno Community Park improvement project possible including:
+Louis Montãno Community Park improvement project possible including:

 Donna Reynolds, Government Affairs Director, Santa Fe Association of Realtors